MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/how-to-programmatically-set-the-resolution-order-for-address-lists.md

 ---
 title: "Programmatically set the resolution order for address lists"
-description: This article describes how to programmatically set the resolution order for address lists.
+description: This article describes how to programmatically set the resolution order for address lists with code sample.
 manager: soliver
 ms.date: 11/16/2014
 ms.audience: Developer